History of Łódź: Jewish community

 A number of police prohibitions were also introduced to make it impossible for the free movement of Jews, including being on the city streets at certain times and using any means of transport.
+On November 7, Jews were prohibited from entering Piotrkowska Street.
 On November 13, Jews and Poles were banned from changing their place of residence without the permission of the authorities.
-A day later, the president of the Kalisz region, SS-Brigadeführer Friedrich Übelhör ordered the marking of Jews with a yellow armband.
+A day later, the president of the Kalisz region, SS-Brigadeführer Friedrich Uebelhoer ordered the marking of Jews with a yellow armband.
 On December 11 Governor of Warta Country Arthur Greiser changed this ordinance to the obligation to wear a Star of David on the right side of the chest and on the back.
 The secret Polish Council to Aid Jews "Żegota", established by the Polish resistance movement, operated in the city.

 People's Republic of Poland

-The post-war change of political and economic system meant the introduction of centrally planned socialist economy and political and economic integration to the USSR.
+The post-war change of political and economic system meant the introduction of centrally planned socialist economy and political and economic integration to the Soviet Union.
 For Łódź, this meant the re-opening of the eastern market and further development of the textile industry, mainly cotton and wool.
 New housing estates were built in large scale to accommodate the large growth of the new residents who moved to the city.